Published on May 1, 2025 5 min read

 • Start in the middle of the list.

-• If the middle element matches your target, the search is complete.
+• If the middle element is equal to your target, you’re done.

 • If it’s greater, search the left half.